 As young boys growing up in Seattle, twins Jim and Lou Whittaker spent their childhood scrambling amongst the peaks of the Cascades in the shadow of Mt.
 Rainier.
-At the age of sixteen they first climbed Rainier, returning from the mountain to find Seattle in the midst of celebration: World War II was over.
+At sixteen years old, they first climbed Rainier, returning from the mountain to find Seattle in the midst of celebration: World War II was over.
 By 1948 both Lou and Jim were guiding on Rainier while also venturing to mountains throughout the Northwest and Alaska.
 The brothers built a record of impressive climbs throughout the region and a reputation as skilled climbers and experienced guides.
 In 1963 Jim and Lou were invited to take part in the American Expedition to Everest.
-Lou declined to go but on that expedition Jim Whittaker became the first American to reach the summit of Mt.
-Everest.
+Lou declined to go, but Jim Whittaker became the first American to reach the summit of Mt.
+Everest on that expedition.

 Read more about Lou's climbing and other ventures at LouWhittaker.com

 With over two decades spent pursuing personal climbing and business endeavors, while also working as a guide on Mt.
 Rainier, Lou gained a deep appreciation for the beauty and challenge of Mt.
 Rainier.
 In 1969 Lou partnered with Jerry Lynch to form Rainier Mountaineering, Inc. (RMI).
 Lou's vision from the beginning was to establish a guide service that was dedicated to teaching as well as leading climbers.
 This far exceeded the standard guiding model of the day in which clients followed guides but rarely participated as a valued member of a team.
 In crafting structured courses within its trips, RMI ushered in a new era of mountain guiding where guides helped build skills and encouraged the involvement of their clients.